-Home theaters require a lot of equipment, and with every new component, there are often several new wires that need to be connected to everything else leading to trip hazards and laborious cable management solutions.
+Home theaters require a lot of equipment and attention to detail, including not only the gear itself but the type of paint (our guide) you use as well, and with every new component, there are often several new wires that need to be connected to everything else leading to trip hazards and laborious cable management solutions.
 But as technology continues to advance, more homeowners are looking to invest in wireless home theater systems, although few know exactly how they work.

 A wireless home theater starts by converting the video and audio signal of the content into a radio frequency (typically 2.4GHz or 5GHz) and then transmitting it.
 The signal is decoded back into video and sound signals that the screen and speakers can use at the receiving end.